 David has a broad industrial and academic background in neural-inspired signal processing and deep neural networks, implemented in software and hardware.

-He was previously CTO of BlackSwan Technologies, focused on neural network based video coding and recognition software, and an Algorithm Architect and team leader for Audience, Inc., a leader in neural-inspired speech and multisensory processing hardware for mobile devices, including the iPhone and Samsung Galaxy.
+He was previously CTO of BlackSwan Technologies, focused on neural network based video coding and recognition software, and an algorithm architect and team lead for Audience, Inc., an industry leader in brain-inspired speech and multisensory processing hardware for mobile devices.
 He has also contributed to and advised projects applying deep learning to large scale environmental monitoring, and brain-computer interface.

-David received his bachelor of EE degree at Georgia Tech, his Ph.D. research at the University of Maryland, College Park, and was a post-doctoral AI researcher at ETH Zurich.
+David received his bachelor of EE degree at Georgia Tech, his Ph.D. research at the University of Maryland, College Park, and was an academic AI researcher at ETH Zurich.

 Ronjon Nag, PhD